apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

       }
    }
 ```
-will by default generate a struct named `MyCompany_CoolProject_FooBar`
+by default generates a struct named `MyCompany_CoolProject_FooBar`
 with another `Baz` struct nested inside it.
-Note that `Baz` is not prefixed because it will be scoped to the parent type.
+Note that `Baz` is not prefixed because it is scoped to the parent type.

 You can change the prefix with the `option swift_prefix` statement
 in your proto file: